Raman281990/KnapsackOptimizer/README.md

     docker-compose up

-This will start knapsack-optimizer-app and mysql-docker-container.
+This will start two docker containers:

+knapsackoptimizer_knapsack-optimizer-app_1

+knapsackoptimizer_mysql-docker-container_1

+Once the Application is up and running, you can test the REST endpoints using SWAGGER or CURL command.

 # Open the swagger URL:
 http://localhost:6543/knapsack/swagger-ui.html